 Sadly, the internet is awash with unsubstantiated reports that claim to prove the efficacy of natural products as a cure for hair loss.
 This can be extremely misleading given there is currently no cure for alopecia areata nor for androgenetic alopecia (pattern hair loss).
 What is certainly true is that following a balanced diet rich in vitamins, minerals and other natural products can improve the condition of both the scalp and the hair.
 What none of these can do, however, is reverse hair loss.
 Luckily, however, many hair loss conditions can be treated.

-There are only two clinically-proven hair loss treatments available for Male Pattern Baldness – finasteride 1mg and minoxidil – and these are both also MHRA and FDA approved for this purpose.
-Minoxidil, which is a topical solution applied directly to the scalp where needed, can also be used to treat Female Pattern Hair Loss and in both cases these can be augmented with hair growth boosters.
+There are only two clinically-proven hair loss treatments available for Male Pattern Baldness and these are both also MHRA licensed and FDA approved for this purpose.
+The only topical solution, which comes in a number of formulations all of which are applied directly to the scalp where needed to encourage localised hair growth, can also be used to treat Female Pattern Hair Loss.

-These include low-power laser treatment delivered by a patented hand-held device called the HairMax LaserComb, and also Belgravia’s proprietary dietary supplements – Hair Vitalics – which contain a blend of vitamins, minerals and amino acids to promote nourished hair and a healthy scalp.
+In both cases supplementary hair growth supporting products can be used in tandem.
+These include low-power laser treatment delivered by a patented hand-held device called the HairMax LaserComb, and also Belgravia’s proprietary dietary supplements – Hair Vitalics – which contain a blend of vitamins, minerals and amino acids including biotin, zinc and selenium for the maintenance of normal healthy hair growth.

 Whether or not turmeric does have magical hair growing properties remains to be scientifically investigated.
 There is certainly a chance it can promote healthy hair – just a few months ago, in fact, a nutritionist in Japan made a claim for curry (and the spices that go into it) being one of the reasons that Japanese and Indian men have relatively low baldness rates.
 As was pointed out at the time, however, the argument falls flat by dint of sheer common sense: no matter how much curry Japanese people eat, it is probably far less than in the UK, which is one of the baldest nations on earth.